davepinch/pinchy.cc/content/topics/places/subdivisions/united-states/rhode-island/rhode-island.md

   - Connecticut
   - Massachusetts
   - New York
-"down the coast": "Connecticut"
+down the coast: Connecticut
 type: state
-"up the coast": "Massachusetts"
+up the coast: Massachusetts
 tags:
   - state
   - New England